Greetings from Atlanta! 🙂

 One of the greatest parts of creating such a supportive community here on Container Home Hub for non-traditional homes is meeting the people who build them.

-Today the homeowners of Casita Container, James and Jennifer, give us an exclusive look into their container home that is almost finished!
+Today the homeowners of Casita Container, James and Jennifer, give us an exclusive look into their shipping container home that is almost finished!
 We took a slightly different approach for this Container Home Hub exclusive and made it a Q&A. Enjoy 🙂

 - Located in Reynoldstown, Atlanta, GA